 We have also discovered the first evidence of different endotypes in the Complement Cascade where patients naturally have different alternative pathway capacity and rates of activation – capacity endotypes – would point to different responses to antibody complexes.

 Endotype profiling is clearly part of the future of diagnosis.
 Tracing the evolution of an endotype pre-clinically with regular profiling, targeting therapy and procedures and ideally early interventions.
-Panels of biomarkers can provided near-real time data to refine personalised medicine.
+Panels of biomarkers can provide near-real time data to refine personalised medicine.